In its 34th year, some of the country's best, newest art fills the main exhibition space of the Museum and Gallery of the Northern Territory (MAGNT).

 Nyapanyapa Yunupingu (Birritjimi, NT)

 Lines is a confident painting by a senior artist.
-Nyapanyapa allows the material qualities of the natural pigments to emerge, resulting in an alternation of translucency and opacity of the pigment.
+Artist, Nyapanyapa Yunupingu allows the natural pigments to emerge, resulting in an alternation of translucency and opacity of the pigment.
 She expertly works across the uneven terrain of the bark, interpreting each contour as a directive for her gestural mark-marking.

-A skilled artist, Nypanyapa's works are in major galleries across the country.
-Her works are known for being highly expressive and unleash a personal journey which transforms the art into new conceptional realms.
-Her work is valued for it's spontaneity and texture of her hand.
-Bangarra Director, Stephen Page created a choreographed production based on Yunupingu's work and titled it Nypanyapa.
+A skilled and prominent artist, Nypanyapa's works are in major galleries across the country.
+Her art is known for being highly expressive and unleashes a personal journey.
+Her work is valued for its spontaneity and texture of her hand.
+Bangarra Director, Stephen Page created a choreographed production based on Yunupingu's work and titling it, Nypanyapa.

 Wandjuk Marika Memorial 3D Award (sponsored by Telstra)